Skip to Main Content

 What's available at Drake?

-The Law Library tries to maintain one or two copies of the most widely used study aids in print and also provides electronic access to study aids published by Wolters Kluwer.
+The Law Library tries to maintain one or two copies of the most widely used study aids in print and also provides electronic access to study aids published by Aspen Publishing.

 Where can I find study aids in the library, and how long can I use them?